CraryPrimitiveMan/awesome-with-star/awesome/igorbarinov_awesome-data-engineering.md

 * [PyXley](https://github.com/stitchfix/pyxley) Python helpers for building dashboards using Flask and React
 * [Plotly](https://github.com/plotly/dash) Flask, JS, and CSS boilerplate for interactive, web-based visualization apps in Python
 * [Apache Superset](https://github.com/airbnb/superset) Apache Superset (incubating) is a modern, enterprise-ready business intelligence web application
+* [Redash](https://redash.io/) Make Your Company Data Driven.
+Connect to any data source, easily visualize and share your data.
 * [Metabase](https://github.com/metabase/metabase) Metabase is the easy, open source way for everyone in your company to ask questions and learn from data.

 # Workflow
 * [Luigi](https://github.com/spotify/luigi) Luigi is a Python module that helps you build complex pipelines of batch jobs.